Minty Kitchen

 Why use a Dutch oven to make stew?

-Additionally, when the Dutch oven lid is closed, it functions like an oven.
-Simply close the lid, lower the heat, and let it work its magic on the stovetop or in the oven.
+Cast iron advantage - Dutch ovens are made of cast iron, which distributes heat evenly and retains heat well.
+Whether braising on the stovetop or in the oven, you get gentle, consistent heat with no hot spots or scorching.
+Additionally, when the Dutch oven lid is closed, it functions like an oven itself - simply close the lid, lower the heat, and let it work its magic on the stovetop or in the oven.

 bowl of beef stew with carrots and squash over buckwheat.